chark/scriptable-events/Documentation~/README.md

 }
 ```

 Optionally you can add a custom editor for your event.
-This will allow you to click the _Raise_ button on your custom event when the game is playing.
+This will allow you to click the _Raise_ button on your custom event during runtime.
 To do so, create an editor class which inherits `BaseScriptableEventEditor` in the **Editor** directory:
 ```cs
 using ScriptableEvents.Editor;
 using UnityEditor;